John Q. Tilson: Later life

 After his retirement from public life, Tilson returned to the practice of law in Washington D.C., and then in New Haven, Connecticut.
-He also served as a special lecturer at Yale University on parliamentary law and procedure and wrote Tilson's Manual.
+He also served as a special lecturer at Yale University on parliamentary law and procedure, and wrote Tilson's Manual.

+American hedge fund manager and philanthropist Whitney Tilson is his great-grandson.

 Death

-Tilson died in New London, New Hampshire on August 14, 1958.
+Tilson died in New London, New Hampshire, on August 14, 1958.
 He is interred at the private burial grounds on the family farm in Clearbranch, Tennessee.